Do you operate all year round?

 We sell bottled water & juice, and a few pre-packaged snacks at our ticket office.
 Clifton Bay Café is located across the road from our departure point, but please check their website for opening times.
 For coffee addicts, there is also a coffee cart (Brown Dog Espresso) located at the local Four Square.

 Complimentary rubbish bags and sunscreen are provided at our ticket office (sunscreen is also available on-board the tractors).
-Rain ponchos are available for sale.
+Rain ponchos are also available for sale.